Study.com Cost: What Parents Should Know in 2026

 Since Study.com is basically a homeschool curriculum, it just provides learning materials for students to study on their own, providing extra support only through AI tutoring or a homework help tool.
 This may not be a problem for college kids, but if your child is a K-12 student, they might need a human teacher’s guidance, especially through complex topics.

-At Brighterly educational platform, we connect your child with a professional tutor who helps them build a strong foundation in math and reading.
+At Brighterly educational platform, we connect your child with a professional online reading tutor or math teacher who helps them build a strong foundation.
 Our educators make sure to identify the kids’ learning gaps using gamified and interactive practices and customize the program to fill them according to the child’s needs.

 Brighterly vs Study.com Price

-Before comparing Study.com and Brighterly prices, it’s important to understand how these homeschooling resources differ.
-Study.com is an educational platform with materials for self-learning that covers lots of subjects, while Brighterly is a U.S-state-aligned math and reading curricula that we provide through one-on-one human tutoring sessions.
+Study.com is an educational platform with materials for self-learning that covers lots of subjects, while Brighterly is a U.S-state-aligned math and reading curriculum that we provide through one-on-one human tutoring sessions.

-As of April 2026, Brighterly pricing is the following:
+As of August 2026, Brighterly pricing for plans with 2 classes per week is the following:

 - 12-month plan: starting at $17.70 per lesson